-This three-year project created more than fifty jobs to work on the watershed-level prioritization of land management actions based on fuel conditions, wildlife and aquatic habitats, economic values, and projected climate change across all lands in Arizona, New Mexico, Oregon and Washington.
+This project created more than fifty jobs to work on the watershed-level prioritization of land management actions based on fuel conditions, wildlife and aquatic habitats, economic values, and projected climate change across all lands in Arizona, New Mexico, Oregon and Washington.
 The project explores the dynamics of broad-scale, multi-ownership landscapes over time by evaluating and integrating information about:

 Products from the project will help land managers, planners, and policymakers evaluate management strategies that reduce fire risk, improve habitat, and benefit rural communities.

 The project integrates data and tools, creating a decision support framework to help planners, managers and policymakers make the best use of available information.
 The project addresses these main questions: